hassantafreshi/easy-form-builder/readme.txt

 - Create Login (sign-in) forms for free
 - Create Registration (sign-up) forms for free
 - Create Surveys (poll) and analyse for free.
-- Get export of subscribers list to csv format file
+- Get export of subscribers list to csv format file for free
 - Get notified by email when a form has been submitted for free
-- Add tracking pixels (tracking code) for free
+- Showing the confirmation code filled in forms for fress
 - Reliable spam protection through Google’s reCAPTCHA v2 and localized for free
 - Instant reply functionality for free
-- Send notification email when user have a new message for free
+- Send notification email when the user have a new message for free
 - Mobile-friendly responsive forms
 - Unique tracking ID finder for free
 - User-friendly and feature-rich panel to manage your forms and their responses for free